microsoft/azure-health-data-services-workshop/Challenge-07 - FHIR service consent capabilities/ReadMe.md

 1. Make sure to select `fhir-proxy` as your active Postman environment (upper right-hand corner).

 2. Now you will confirm that the FHIR service contains `Patient` Resources (it should if you have completed the previous challenges).
-Go ahead and enter this API call into Postman.
+Go ahead and run the `Count All Patients` request in your FHIR Search collection in Postman.

 ```
 GET {{fhirurl}}/Patient?_summary=count